Table of Contents

 Load information input by the driver, workflow actions, documents and other data are captured from driver devices through event consumer queues that are exposed through the Platform Science platform.
 As drivers complete trips and perform workflow steps, Platform Science will populate those events into the appropriate event queue with all of their corresponding data.
 The integration monitors these queues in real-time to retrieve data as soon as it is available, applying it directly to the TMS and reflecting those updates to back-office staff within seconds.

-How is the Integration installed?
+How is the Integration Installed?

 The integration runs as a Windows Service and can be installed on nearly any Windows machine that has network access to the underlying TMS database.
 The service’s files contain everything that it needs to run, avoiding the need to install any kind of underlying frameworks or SDK’s ahead of time.